zoomzoom1011/ES_model_Squaraine/README.md

 There are two code sets for Squaraine(DAD) Essential State model.

 program 1d use lapack while sparse use sparse matrix technique .

+These code is also good for Merocyanine simulation by modifying the vibronic armglength